 Associations are becoming an increasingly a vital element for creating solutions that close the loop.
 At Evertis, we believe in close engagement and joining efforts with other partners.
 This helps expand our reach as we share resources and expertise, bringing long-term stability which is vital for a circular economy.

 Evertis participates in various Working Groups with the objective of listening to a variety of perspectives, sharing experience and knowledge, brainstorming for generation of ideas and achieving a supportive collaboration.
+We are part of a communication taskforce that is working on a future communications campaign with the main objective that PET remains the material of choice for packaging.
 Evertis specifically contributes to the working groups that focus on:

 Recycling PET thermoforms - Tray to Tray